 2. Always Measure Traffic and Monitor Engagement Analytics

 If you don’t know the volume of users coming into contact with your social media posts, and don’t know how many potential customers are following those posts back to your other inbound marketing collateral, then you have no way of knowing what posts and strategies work, and where there could be room for improvement.
-Data is the key to inbound marketing success, and it will help show you a better way forward.
+Data is the key to life coach marketing success, and it will help show you a better way forward.

 3. Don’t Be Afraid to Engage, But Don’t Overdo the Salesmenship